the episode

 Lynn McLarty: Not being grumpy.
 You have to stay close to the lord.

-Lynn McLarty: Or not be able to move furniture around anymore.
-Well, know you don’t like that.
+Lynn McLarty: Yeah.
+Or not be able to move furniture around anymore.
+I don’t like that.

 Kimberly Faith: Yeah.
-I know you don’t wanna be like
+I know you don’t want to be like

 John McLarty: You still do it though.